devfestindia/devfest-india2020-android/README.md

 > Please note we are using [the movie DB API](https://developers.themoviedb.org/3) to get movies from the remote server.
 To get movies from API you would need an API key.
 >
-> Try this in your [MainViewModel](https://github.com/DevFest-India/devfest-india2020-android/blob/cd5780f08dc4c54542459a97cb1c99363f4ced75/app/src/main/java/com/devfest/india/bmsclone/ui/MainViewModel.kt#L17):
+> Try this in your code:
 >    ```kotlin
 >    companion object {
 >        private const val API_KEY = "7bc0651fe0ea5973822df3bd27e779d9"